oceanbase/ob-operator/README.md

 The ob-operator is a Kubernetes operator that simplifies the deployment and management of OceanBase clusters on Kubernetes.

 # Quick Start
-## Installation
+## Deploy ob-operator
 ### Using Helm
-Helm is a package management tool for Kubernetes, Refer to Helm official documentation to install the Helm client.
+[Helm](https://github.com/helm/helm) is a package management tool for Kubernetes, please refer to the helm documentation to install the helm client.

 ```
 helm repo add ob-operator https://oceanbase.github.io/ob-operator/
 helm install ob-operator ob-operator/ob-operator --namespace=oceanbase-system --create-namespace  --version=1.1.0
 ```

 ### Using configuration file
-The configuration files are located at deploy directory, using the following commands to deploy ob-operator.
+The configuration files are located under deploy directory, using the following commands to deploy ob-operator.
 ```
 # Deploy CRD
 kubectl apply -f deploy/crd.yaml